Zemchar/jun3iper/README.md

 ### Heya

-Im N3UTR1N0, I like to make video games and just dick around in programing languages.
+Im N3UTR1N0, I like to make video games and just dick around in programing.

 I mainly use Python however I also know C#, C++, A bit of JS, and some shell scripting/bash